Miljan Govedarica

-Miljan Govedarica (born 26 May 1994) is a Bosnian professional footballer who plays as a left midfielder for Swiss club Bosna Neuchatel.
+Miljan Govedarica (born 26 May 1994) is a Bosnian professional footballer who plays as a left midfielder for First League of FBiH club Sloboda Tuzla.

 Club career

 Born in Sarajevo, Govedarica started playing with local club Slavija before signing with Serbian side Donji Srem and playing with them in the 2013–14 Serbian SuperLiga.
 After one season in Serbia, he returned to Slavija in the summer of 2014.

 In 2015, he left Slavija for Sloboda Tuzla.
 After Sloboda, Govedarica also played for Olimpik, Slavija again and Zvijezda 09, who he joined in January 2018.
 Govedarica won the First League of RS in the 2017–18 season and got promoted to the Bosnian Premier League with Zvijezda 09.
 He left the club after his contract expired on 29 May 2019.

 On 11 June 2019, Govedarica signed a two-year contract with Zrinjski Mostar.
 He made his official debut and scored his first goal for Zrinjski on 11 July 2019, in a 0–3 away win against Akademija Pandev in the 2019–20 UEFA Europa League first qualifying round.
 Govedarica made his first league appearance for Zrinjski on 21 July 2019, in a 1–0 away loss against Sarajevo.
 He scored his first league goal for Zrinjski on 24 August 2019, in a 4–0 home win against Borac Banja Luka.
 Govedarica left Zrinjski in June 2021.